'I leave with my head high' - Gerrard

-Rangers: Steven Gerrard says his head is held high after Aston Villa exit
+Rangers: Steven Gerrard says his head is held high after Aston Villa switch

 Last updated on .From the section Rangers